Lorenzosan/optiflow/docs/model.md

 interval_reward = market_settlement - operating_cost
 ```

 The reporting layer presents market settlement, modeled operating cost, and net operating cashflow per interval.
-The persisted `cumulative_profit` field is the cumulative model reward retained for schema compatibility; it is not mark-to-market or accounting P&L. The terminal target penalty affects the Bellman objective but is not included in reported net operating cashflow.
+The persisted `cumulative_profit` field is the cumulative model reward retained for schema compatibility.
+The terminal target penalty affects the Bellman objective but is not included in reported net operating cashflow.

 ## Terminal conditions